-The purpose of the application is to amend the Australia New Zealand Food Standards Code (the Code) to permit the use of a protein engineered variant of the enzyme cellulase as a processing aid in brewing and the production of distilled alcohol.
-Although the application refers to the production of 'distilled alcohol', the term 'potable alcohol' can be used as an alternative term.
-The Code permits the use of certain enzymes in 'potable alcohol' rather than 'distilled alcohol' and the applicant confirmed that 'potable alcohol' is appropriate in this case.
+The purpose of the application was to amend the Australia New Zealand Food Standards Code (the Code) to permit the use of a protein engineered variant of the enzyme cellulase as a processing aid in brewing and the production of distilled alcohol.
+Although the application referred to the production of 'distilled alcohol', the term 'potable alcohol' can be used as an alternative.
+The Code permits the use of certain enzymes as processing aids in the manufacture or production of 'potable alcohol' rather than 'distilled alcohol' and the applicant confirmed that 'potable alcohol' is appropriate in this case.
 Hereinafter the term 'potable alcohol' will be used.